top of page

 please email contact@catholicartinstitute.org.

-A selection of works listed in this gallery will be on display at the
+A selection of works listed in the gallery below will be on display at the

 Sacred Art Gallery